kubernetes-sigs/cluster-api/docs/proposals/YYYYMMDD-template.md

 - What are some important details that didn't come across above.
 - What are the caveats to the implementation?
 - Go in to as much detail as necessary here.
-- Talk about core concepts and how they releate.
+- Talk about core concepts and how they relate.

 ### Security Model